openshift/assisted-service/docs/enhancements/agents-back-to-infraenv.md

 - For each of the agents:
   - If the Host's InfraEnv is associated to the Cluster (not late binding):
-    - Delete the Agent CR and the host from DB
+    - Delete the Agent CR
   - If the Host's InfraEnv is not associated to the Cluster (late binding):
-    - Unbind by updating the Agent CR CD reference to nil.
-Do not delete the host from DB
+    - Unbind by updating the Agent CR CD's reference to nil.

 ### Agent Controller